The Best Places To Eat Vegan Food In London

 That’s why we’ve made this guide.
 So that you can eat out without having to worry about options, play another game of menu detective, or utter the fateful words, “please can you leave the cheese off that”.
 Again.
 Here are the best places to eat in London if you’re vegan.

-The reincarnation of tiny vegan Chinese spot Mao Chow, Facing Heaven is just around the corner from the original Hackney location and a little bigger, though you’ll still get cosy with your neighbours.
-Lip-tingling dishes also remain: plump mock-pork dumplings drenched in kicking chilli flake-infused oil, garlic-heavy, stir-fried chrysanthemum and chunks of tofu-based black pudding, and bouncy cold noodles which have had a XO bath.
-The red and green lighting, single (fake) roses on tables, and disco ball in the bathroom add to the slightly-chaotic-but-fun charm.
+The reincarnation of tiny vegan Chinese spot Mao Chow, Facing Heaven is just around the corner from the original Hackney location and a little bigger—but you’ll still get cosy with your neighbour.
+Lip-tingling dishes also remain: plump mock-pork dumplings drenched in kicking chilli flake-infused oil, garlic-heavy stir-fried chrysanthemum and chunks of black pudding (tofu-based but you’ll second-guess it’s not meat), and bouncy cold noodles which have had a XO bath.
+The red and green lighting, single fake roses on tables, and disco ball in the bathroom add to the slightly-chaotic-but-fun charm.
 Head here for date night, mates night, or just a solo bowl of noodles.

-One of our favourite pizza places in London, this Spitalfields spot specialises in super-thick Detroit-style, cheese-crusted, marinara-heavy pizzas.
+One of our favourite pizza places in London, this Spitalfields spot specialises in super-thick, Detroit-style, marinara-heavy pizzas.
 Any of the vegetarian options can be made vegan on request, making it an excellent choice in the area.
-Hit this place up for the kind of lunch that will have you needing a nap afterwards, or better yet pick up a whole 8x10 inch red stripe pizza (our favourite pick) and take it straight home to eat in bed.
+Hit this place up for the kind of meal that will have you needing a nap afterwards, or better yet pick up a box and take it straight home to eat in bed.

-This shiny, slick Turkish restaurant off Carnaby Street focuses on the food of Istanbul, which means the mezze, both hot and cold, is spectacular.
+This shiny and slick restaurant off Carnaby Street serves food inspired by Istanbul.
+Which means the mezze, both hot and cold, is spectacular.
 Luscious muhammara, sweet with peppers and pomegranate, is made for scooping up with the crisp and warm wood-fired pide.
 Give us bread and a bucket of this and we're happy.
-A good portion of the mezze, which is the best part of a meal here anyway, is vegan.
-So order a selection, get more than enough pide, and try one of the house cocktails while you’re at it.
+A good portion of the mezze is vegan which is the best part of a meal here anyway, so order a selection, get more than enough pide, and try one of the house cocktails while you’re at it.

 Mr Bao is basically the David Attenborough of restaurants.
 If you don’t like it then you’re probably a bit weird, hate puppies, and have an online dating profile that’s full of pictures of you from 10 years ago.
 OK, that’s a bit harsh, but honestly between the cool and casual interiors and excellent Taiwanese food, it’s pretty much impossible to not like this little Peckham spot.
 On the vegan menu, you’ll find things like tofu bao, sweet potato chips with a vegan sriracha mayo, and our favourite thing here, the shiitake mushroom bao.

 Much like if you watched Good Will Hunting because you’re into fresh game, or were expecting a tale of a Tango Rolex from A Clockwork Orange, sometimes names are misleading.
-It’s understandable that you might not expect a plant-based chilli dog, one of London’s best vegan burgers, and a bunch of other vegan dishes from a place named Meatliquor, but that’s exactly what you’ll find here.
-This loud and proud part-diner part-dive bar is just up from Oxford Circus and is open every night until 3am, so whether you need some black bean chilli fries in the midst of shopping, or several rounds of ‘satans fingers’ after several rounds of drinks, this place has got you covered.
+It’s understandable that you might not expect one of London’s best vegan burgers from a place named Meatliquor, but that’s exactly what you’ll find here.
+This loud and proud part-diner part-dive bar is just up from Oxford Circus and is open every night until 3am, so whether you need some black bean chilli fries in the midst of shopping, or several rounds of seitan Satan Fingers after several rounds of drinks, this place has got you covered.

-There are five Dishooms in London, all serving up excellent Indian food.
+There are Dishoom locations across London, all serving excellent Indian food.
 And importantly, Indian vegan food too.
 There’s everything from The Vegan Bombay full breakfast, to small plates like chickpea curry, to vegan lassis, and a whole host of other options.
 Unless you’re rolling with a group of six or more, dinner at Dishoom operates on a walk-in basis, but the King’s Cross site is often your best bet for beating the queues.

-Mildred’s has been serving vegetarian food since a time when the general public probably thought quinoa was a musical instrument.
+Mildred’s is a Soho intitution that has been serving vegetarian food since a time when the general public probably thought quinoa was a musical instrument.
 These days most of the menu is vegan-friendly, and as well as bean burgers there are dishes like tandoori mock chicken, dumplings, and Sri Lankan curry.

 Okay, we hear you.
 Wolves are not generally known for their vegan lifestyle.
 But, as soon as you get past the name of this casual all-day Chelsea spot, you can appreciate the menu of burgers, pasta, pies, wraps, and importantly, a dairy-free cheesecake.
 Everything here is vegan and although it isn’t the most atmospheric place on the planet, if you sit upstairs you can have an alright sit-down experience.
 Otherwise swing by for one of the grab-and-go options at the counter.

 Full disclosure: this place only serves two vegan dishes.
-Which yes, means it probably, technically, shouldn’t be in this guide because otherwise we’re submitting to your uncle’s logic that you can go to a steakhouse because he’s ‘sure the side salad is vegan’.
-But, crucially, the vegan dishes at Voodoo Ray’s are both pizzas and there will obviously come a time in your life where you’re in east London and need pizza.
+Which means it probably shouldn’t be in this guide, otherwise we’re submitting to your uncle’s logic that you can go to a steakhouse because he’s ‘sure the side salad is vegan’.
+But, crucially, the vegan dishes at Voodoo Ray’s are both pizzas, and there will obviously come a time in your life when you’re in east London and need pizza.
 It’s inevitable.
 The Queen Vegan is covered in artichoke, green olives, sun blush tomatoes, red onion, and their green sauce.
 Plus, you can either get it as a whole 12-inch pie, by the slice, or delivered.
-Lovely.